Why we migrated our blog from WordPress to Drupal

 Drupal butterfly emerging from a Wordpress cocoon

-Wordpress is well known for being a great blogging platform and widely used Open Source CMS solution.
-It's adoption and consistent platform has made it easy to get a simple site or blogging platform going quickly and easily - whether on wordpress.com or any number of hosting platforms.
+WordPress is well known for being a great blogging platform and widely used Open Source CMS solution.
+It's adoption and consistent platform has made it easy to get a simple site or blogging platform going quickly and easily - whether on wordpress.com, wpengine.com or any number of hosting platforms.

-While Wordpress is a great blogging platform, it isn't a core technology that we use day-to-day to drive Digital Transformation for our clients here at Horizontal.
-And despite some adoption in the Enterprise space, Wordpress isn't as flexible or powerful for driving the Connected Experiences we aim to deliver for our clients.
+While WordPress is a great blogging platform and has had some adoption in the Enterprise space, WordPress isn't as flexible or powerful for driving the Connected Experiences we aim to deliver for our clients.

 Getting access to the blog has been a significant barrier to entry, raising the bar of creating content higher than necessary.
 Wordpress also lacked the tools to support a more refined editorial workflow, to give the governance desired to our marketing team for review and publication of new content.
 It also fell behind on aesthetic updates as our brand evolved, and suffered from poor performance as the web at large became more sophisticated.